vitessio/website/content/en/docs/user-guides/configuration-advanced/shard-isolation-atomicity.md

 It is not possible to make this the default behavior in Vitess; i.e. you will have to change your application code to take advantage of this option.

-In the (local examples)[https://github.com/vitessio/vitess/tree/main/examples/local], we have a script, (`method1.sh`)[https://github.com/vitessio/vitess/blob/main/examples/local/vtexplain/atomicity_method1.sh]; which tries to use a sample vschema from `vschema.json` and SQL schema in `vschema.sql` to illustrate this method.
+In the [local examples](https://github.com/vitessio/vitess/tree/main/examples/local), we have a script, [`method1.sh`](https://github.com/vitessio/vitess/blob/main/examples/local/vtexplain/atomicity_method1.sh); which tries to use a sample vschema from `vschema.json` and SQL schema in `vschema.sql` to illustrate this method.
 Let's run this and inspect the output:

 ```sh
 $ ./method1.sh